-The Science & Technology Law Institute (STLI) is a think tank devoted to the development of science and technology laws and policies that promote general industry-wide legal systems.
+The Science & Technology Law Institute (STLI) is a think tank devoted to the development of science and technology laws, interpretation between law and technology, and policies that promote general industry-wide legal systems.

 In 1989, the Institute for Information Industry (III) established the "Information Law Research Task Force" within its Market Intelligence & Consulting Institute (MIC) to help Taiwan’s IT industry keep pace with global trends and increase its international competitiveness through the creation of a sound and comprehensive legal and regulatory environment.
 The creation of such environment was aimed at stimulating the growth of Taiwan's high-tech industries.